NixOS/SC-election-2024/ec/README.md

     - Team notifications: Enabled
   - Remove yourself as team maintainer, the automation will maintain the team
   - Add the voter team as a repository collaborator with the read role
+    - This doesn't grant any extra access, because users in the organisation will be able to interact with the repository anyways
+      However it does provide context to users when they get the team invite, letting them see which repository this team is related to.
   - Set the team's slug (should be `voters-<YEAR>`) as a new repository variable named `VOTER_TEAM`
 - Ensure that a "nomination" and "question" label exists for the repository
 - Initialise the repo from the previous election.